 Published: October 18, 2018

 ‘Gut, Data, Gut’.
 Three words that look so simple, but combined seem to create conflict.
 While many are arguing about if decisions are made with the heart or the head, at Envano, we focus on two similar but different components: gut instincts and raw data.
-Neither more important than the other, but rather two different decision-making elements working together to increase speed, efficiency and accuracy.
+Neither is more important than the other, but rather two different decision-making elements working together to increase speed, efficiency and accuracy.

 What is Gut, Data, Gut?

 The concept of ‘Gut, Data, Gut’ is essentially a process defined by intuition combined with experience.
-Gut refers to intuition: a feeling, hunch or overall energy about what is right based on past experience.
+Gut refers to intuition: a feeling, hunch or overall energy about what is right based on experiences.
 Data refers to the numbers: facts, figures and results that prove something to be true or false.
 Combined, this concept hinges on the idea that decisions can be made by first using your gut and then validating (or invalidating) with data.